JuantAldea/pyBrainfuckVM/README.md

 Brainfuck virtual machine written in Python 2.7

   - In this implementation code and memory are in the same tape so programs can modify themselves.
-  - It also throw exceptions like Memory overflow/underflow, Keep in my that the exeception raise conditions set may not be complete.
+  - It throws exceptions like Memory overflow/underflow.
+Beware, exception raise conditions set may not be complete.
+  - -1 is used as END OF PROGRAM mark.
+It is automatically appended at the end of the program so bear in mind that your program will be longer.

+The VM comes with a Hello World! example program.